deepjs/deepjs/DOCS/basic-modelisation.md

 The way and the result of merge depends on collided object's nature and stack order.

-Think about photoshop transparent layers stack : pixels from different layers that share same coord are merged together in stack order, and the way that they are merged depend on their fusion mode.
+Think about photoshop transparent layers stack : pixels from different layers that share same coord are merged together in stack order, and the way that they are merged depends on their fusion mode.

 ```javascript